 The best personal item bag for travel by air today may not be the one you’ve used before.
 Here’s what airlines require now.

 Flown anywhere with what the airlines universally refer to as a “personal item” lately?
 Many travelers are tripped up by ever-changing carry on luggage regulations, some of which forbid a carry on suitcase altogether.
 All of a sudden, it seems, the best personal item bag for air travel might not be the one you’re used to carrying and you’ll wind up with a checked bag instead of a personal carry-on item.

-Certain airlines make you pay for overhead space, depending upon your ticket class.
+Certain airlines make you pay for space in the overhead bin, depending upon your ticket class.
 Still others restrict size and dimensions to levels beyond tiny.
 It behooves savvy travelers to research and purchase options for the best travel personal item bag to serve in different scenarios.

-The best personal item bag for airlines on flight “A” may work, but not qualify as a personal item on airline “B,” and if no overhead space is available it must fit under the seat.
+The best personal bag for airlines on flight “A” may work, but not qualify as a personal item on airline “B,” and if no overhead space is available it must fit under the seat.
 This is when the biggest personal item bag is going to be a travel fail.
 It’s all very confusing!
 The most important thing is to check the requirements of every airline you’ll be flying on your trip.
 A larger carry-on just might not be practical.